Recent Publications

-- Edward, Frank, “Planned Vulnerabilities?
-Street Flooding and Drainage Infrastructure in Colonial Dar es Salaam”, Journal of History of Science and Technology Volume 16 (1), 2022: 29-47.
-Link for Journal
+- Edward, Frank, ”Planned Vulnerabilities?
+Street Flooding and Drainage Infrastructure in Colonial Dar es Salaam", HoST: Journal of History of Science and Technology 16 (1), 2022: 29-47.
+Link to Journal

 Project Leader: Professor Mikael Hård